 Fill up your plate and sit under the pine beams and savor the views from the dining hall.
 Or toddle on over to one of our picnic tables to dine in the open air.

 The dining hall also serves as the main area for public wi-fi internet service.
-As we are located very remote in the mountains, our service is via satellite internet providers.
-This makes for intermittent service when weather is overcast or rainy, but the speed otherwise is sufficient to conduct typical internet activities (no streaming videos or music, please).
-Wi-fi can also be accessed outdoors within reasonable range of the dining hall or Lake Cabin.
+The speed otherwise is sufficient to conduct typical internet activities, but please no streaming videos or music. you are on retreat, yes?
+Wi-fi can also be accessed outdoors within reasonable range of the dining hall or Lake Cabin which both have open wi-fi routers.

 The Ranch Chalet is a natural gathering place and features some of our most coveted indoor lodging rooms.
 Guests like to sit in the afternoon shade of the Chalet on big Adirondack chairs gazing at the lake and mountains, inhaling fresh mountain air and swapping stories with staff or fellow guests.